5 COMMON TYPES OF METAL CASTING METHODS

 3. Investment Casting

 Investment casting, also known as lost wax casting, involves creating a wax model, assembling it into a wax tree, and then dipping it in multiple ceramic layers to form a mold shell.
 The wax is then removed by heating, the ceramic mold is fired, and molten metal is poured in.
-Once the metal solidifies, the mold is broken to retrieve the product, followed by cutting, finishing, and quality inspection to ensure precision and smooth surface finish.
+Once the metal solidifies, the mold is broken to retrieve the product, followed by cutting, finishing, and quality inspection to ensure precision and a smooth surface finish.

 (Source: Internet)